Insider's Guide to Banner Life Insurance - Ratings & Pricing

 Stein explained that the biggest risk any insurance carrier has is "investment portfolio risk".

 Banner’s portfolio is 93% investment grade assets and is not exposed to equities, collateralized debt obligations, collateralized loan obligations, or credit default swaps.

 Note: Investment grade bonds are "municipal or corporate bonds that have a relatively low risk of default," according to Investopedia.

-Banner has assets valued at $6.2 billion and as of 2015, Banner had over $634 billion of life insurance in force, making them the 7th largest life insurer in the world.
+Banner has assets valued at $8 billion, and as of 2021, they had over $780 billion of life insurance in force, making them the 7th largest life insurer in the world.

 Banner’s investment portfolio is considered highly liquid and is comprised of highly rated structured securities and diversified investment grade corporate bonds.

 Here's a more detailed breakdown of their investment portfolio:

 You can view Banner's full review of their financial strength from their website here.